WELCOME! Find what you need

 multiplication organizer on an interactive board

-I love using these terrific dry-erase sleeves (Click here for similar ones from Amazon).
-I love them and use them almost daily in so many ways for different subjects.
+I loved using these terrific dry-erase sleeves (Click here for similar ones from Amazon).
+They’re reusable, and I used them almost daily in so many ways for different subjects.

 How to Differentiate Using the Organizers

-Eventually, you can eliminate shapes and colors and transition to the included graph paper worksheets.
-Then, when the time is right, students can transition to the basic multiplication or division algorithm without colors, shapes, or graph paper.
+Eventually, you can remove both the shapes and colors and transition to the graph paper worksheets included in the set.
+When the time is right, students can move on to solving multiplication or division problems independently—no colors, no shapes, no grid paper needed.

 Teaching multi-digit multiplication is much easier with these different sized organizers with shapes and colors to guide learners